-Department of English and Cultural Studies/Faculty of Creative and Critical Studies/University of British Columbia Okanagan Kwu cyqap: A Locally Situated Land-based Indigenous Writing Guide Dr. Kerrie Charnley (Katzie Coast Salish), Dr. Jordan Stouck, and Emily Comeau, PhD (Candidate) Vision and Process A writing guide that is situated in local Indigenous Peoples' Knowledges The project is grounded in a recognition of how Indigenous Knowledges (IK) and Land ethics are embedded in movements to revitalize Indigenous languages, to indigenize curriculum, to understand the Indigenous canon and Indigenous style (Kirkness, Archibald, Armstrong, Younging).
+Department of English and Cultural Studies/Faculty of Creative and Critical Studies/University of British Columbia Okanagan Kwu cyfap: A Locally Situated Land-based Indigenous Writing Guide This Photo by Unknown Author is licensed under CC BY-SA

+Dr. Kerrie Charnley (Katzie Coast Salish), Meadow Arcand (Syilx), and Dr. Jordan Stouck Vision and Process A writing guide that is situated in local Indigenous Peoples' Knowledges The project is grounded in a recognition of how Indigenous Knowledges (IK) and Land ethics are embedded in movements to revitalize Indigenous languages, to indigenize curriculum, to understand the Indigenous canon and Indigenous style (Kirkness, Archibald, Armstrong, Younging).
 Informed by concerns Indigenous communities continue to have regarding IK in the public domain (Smith, OCAP, McCracken and Hogan), and by recent calls for linguistic justice within composition studies (Horner et al.), this project sought to rectify inequities in access to education that reflects Indigenous Peoples perspectives regarding history and regarding the future. - Through a Syilx advisory our project situated itself in Syilx contexts, Knowledges, values, ways of knowing, stemming from mutually reciprocal ethics in regard for Land. - The guide presents ways into academic writing that are culturally in tune with Indigenous students' preferred ways of learning and of communicating their learning and knowledge. - The guide supports and empowers students to celebrate and build on the funds of knowledge they bring with them to university.
 Multimodal Components With the support of the Faculty of Creative and Critical Studies media staff we created short videos as our guide's multimodal pedagogical offering.
 Included are videos of two Métis students sharing their writing experiences and their vision for an ideal writing experience at university.
 Indigenous Access Students in English 104/114 classes appreciated these videos.
 We interviewed Secwépemc/settler faculty, Tania Willard, whose work centers Land as a place of first knowledge and a concept of site/ation.
 Just like we cite knowledge in text, site/ation offers opportunity for Indigenous students to site knowledge from the Land in their writing.
-Indigenous Student Focus Groups

-We held focus groups to learn from Indigenous students about what they wanted to be included in their writing education at UBCO.
-Keywords Kwu cyqap (nsyilxcn): we have arrived Indigenous Peoples' Knowledges Indigenous Writing Style Writing Assessment Linguistic and Compositional Justice Open Education Acknowledgements Courses The guide has been used or will be used in the upcoming academic year in these UBCO courses: English 104 University Writing: Indigenous Perspectives English 114 Studies in Composition: Indigenous Perspectives English 202/ Indigenous Studies 202 Interior Salishan Literatures (for three new Interior Salishan Language Degrees) creating book components with a professional design output.
+Indigenous Student Focus Groups Focus groups were held to learn from Indigenous students about what they wanted to be included in their writing education at UBCO.
+Courses Students use the Kwu CySap Guide in these courses: English 104 University Writing: Indigenous Perspectives English 114 Studies in Composition: Indigenous Perspectives English 202/ Indigenous Studies 202 Interior Salishan Literatures Communications and Rhetoric 206 Communicating indigeneity English 394J/Cultural Studies 499 Salishan TEK informed Land Based Storied Internship Book Design and Formats

+Digital OER: Pressbooks offered intuitive steps for creating book components

+Downloadable Print Format

+With the help of a graphic designer, Matt Arthur, we designed a downloadable version in booklet format.

+Published:

+September, 2024

+Keywords

+Kwu cycap (nsyilxcn): we have arrived Indigenous Peoples' Knowledges Indigenous Writing Style Writing Assessment Linguistic and Compositional Justice Open Education

+Acknowledgements

-With the help of a graphic designer, Matt Arthur, we designed a separate downloadable version in booklet format. cycap with Emily Comeau We gratefully acknowledge this project was made possible through the financial support of UBC Okanagan (ALT) 2040 Aspire Learning Transform Fund and the guidance of the Syilx advisory: Dr. Jeannette Armstrong Dr. Bill Cohen Dr. Marlowe Sam Meadow Arcand, student member Models for the Guide Four Feathers (Island Coast Salish) Royal Roads University The Elements of Indigenous Style (Greg Younging) Syilx Peoples' Ways of Knowing (Millennia proven) Contact information Dr. Kerrie Charnley Kerrie.charnley@ubc.ca Dr. Jordan Stouck Jordan.stouck@ubc.ca:
+We gratefully acknowledge this project was made possible through the financial support of UBC Okanagan (ALT) 2040 Aspire Learning Transform Fund and the guidance of the Syilx advisory:

+Dr. Jeannette Armstrong

+Dr. Bill Cohen

+Dr. Marlowe Sam

+Meadow Arcand, student member

+Models for the Guide

+Four Feathers (Island Coast Salish) Royal Roads University

+The Elements of Indigenous Style (Greg Younging)

+Syilx Peoples' Ways of Knowing (Millennia proven)

+Contact information

+Dr. Kerrie Charnley Kerrie.charnley@ubc.ca

+Dr. Jordan Stouck Jordan.stouck@ubc.ca: